boringproxy/boringproxy.io/pages/index.md

 ## Installation

-The program is shipped in one binary that acts both as a server and a client.
+The program is shipped in one executable file that acts both as the server and the client.

 Acquire it as below: